-f) Final Grade Report
+e) Final Grade Report

-Final grades should be turned in to the Office of Admissions and Records (or your Campus office) through the Director of Academic Programs or the Instructional Coordinator not later than two days after the final examination of the academic term.
+Final grades should be turned in to the Office of Admissions and Records (or your Campus office) not later than two days after the final examination of the academic term.
 At the National Campus, the final course roster form is prepared by the Admissions and Records Office and is placed in the instructor's mailbox before the last day of instruction.
 At the state campuses, the procedure is similar.
 Instructors should check the academic calendar for the deadline for submitting final grades.

-g) Student Files
+f) Student Files